KQM-git/TCL/evidence/mechanics/combat/elemental-reactions/transformative-reactions.md

 ![](https://lh3.googleusercontent.com/3pWlNALQ1yV6d8KZ2pDQPfAkuBWqR4d0tx_ClVefe7po-dcViU3QRrQzqUbqJDpgGuklhw9x-B1yUrJPG-qTBRq9DBsUdwTNX4QHZKbxYvfHGZo5Bo9Mo6krhqrtrUoswZQlx1OQ)

+***Note:*** The freeze table is now found to be inaccurate.
+Refer to the [Evidence Vault](https://library.keqingmains.com/evidence/mechanics/combat/elemental-reactions/transformative-reactions#ec-frozen-double-reactions) for more infomation.

 Only one reaction seems to be able to happen at a time.
 So if you apply Pyro to a Freeze with an underlying Hydro aura, only a Melt happens.
 Hydro cannot Melt, so the Hydro is not affected, only the Freeze.
 If the underlying aura is Cryo, Cryo can Melt, so the Melt will reduce both the Freeze and the original Cryo aura.

 Shatter only affects the Freeze aura, as a normal Cryo aura cannot Shatter.